lslguru/easy-gacha/README.markdown

 # HEY YOU! / Directions / Instructions / Getting Started / Start Here #

-Drop the script in an object!
+Drop the script in an object.

 You'll see the following things happen: